Configuring Claude Code with DeepSeek V4 PRO APIs

 Claude Code Configuration

 Claude Code natively targets the Anthropic API.
-DeepSeek exposes an Anthropic-compatible endpoint that accepts the same request/response shapes, so you can redirect Claude Code by changing three things: the base URL, the model name, and the API key.
+DeepSeek exposes an Anthropic-compatible endpoint that accepts the same request/response shapes, so you can redirect Claude Code by changing the base URL, the model name, and setting a few environment variables.

 PawnDB's .claude/settings.json: